Destrolaric/WindowWithMovingTriangle/README.md

 # WindowWithMovingTriangle
 Direct2D experiment
 # Compilation
-compilation tested ONLY on VS compiler!
+* Compilation tested ONLY on VS compiler!
+Works on CLion.